core-wg/core-responses/draft-bormann-core-responses.md

 developed there); Leisure-For-Responses could help it around the topic of joining a multicast group securely through a proxy.

-{{?I-D.tiloca-core-groupcomm-proxy}} seems to fit well with the concepts here as well, and might be simplified by it both in terminology and by replacing Response-Forwarding with Response-For(Proxy-Scheme, Uri-Host).
+{{?I-D.ietf-core-groupcomm-proxy}} seems to fit well with the concepts here as well, and might be simplified by it both in terminology and by replacing Response-Forwarding with Response-For(Proxy-Scheme, Uri-Host).